 The HTC Vive will probably be perceived by the public together with Oculus as the pioneer of "professional" VR glasses.
-At the CES 2023, the Taiwanese company took the step towards the first standalone VR glasses for consumers with the Vive XR Elite.
-We have reviewed the all-in-one VR headset, which costs $1,099 a pop in a 'heads-on' for you to see how much different it is from the competitors and why the relatively expensive investment is recommended by us.
+This is long before Apple tried to mop up the market from a standstill with its Vision Pro.
+At CES 2023, the Taiwanese company took the step towards the first standalone VR glasses for consumers with the Vive XR Elite.
+After a very long wait, the mixed reality glasses have now arrived at the nextpit editorial office and was reviewed in-depth by me.
+Is this all-in-one VR headset that costs $1,099 a pop worth every single penny?
+Let's find out.

 - Super lightweight case